BIGMOUSSA/asr_swahili/README.md

    docker run -p 8000:8000 swahili-asr
    ```

-   This command will start a Docker container from the `fastapi-asr` image, mapping port 80 from the container to port 80 on your host machine.
+   This command will start a Docker container from the `swahili-asr` image, mapping port 80 from the container to port 80 on your host machine.

 You can access the FastAPI application running inside the Docker container at `http://localhost`.
 Enjoy Swahili audio transcription with our ASR model!